daH005/GreenChat/README.md

 2. Frontend:
 - Simple stack - HTML, CSS, JS

+I don't follow the thought of just to steal the idea of Whatsapp or Telegram, this is silly.
 Project is building by idea "feel what feels developers of messengers".

 Docker deployment steps: